umavm/markdown-portfolio/_includes/04-lists.md

 Replace this with a list of your favorite things.

- • Music 🎶
+ - Music 🎶
- • Cycling 😃
+ - Cycling 😃
- • Reading ❤
+ - Reading ❤
+ - Eating 🍜
+ - Enjoy coding 😊